Need a delicious, make-ahead breakfast idea? Try these Whole30 egg muffins!

 - Optional : Diced Green Chile (add to cup before egg mixture)

 - Add silicone cupcake liners to a baking sheet or lightly grease a cupcake pan with melted ghee or oil of your choice.
-(See post for my favorite non stick silicone cupcake liners!)
+Silicone muffin pans work very well too.

 - Lightly sauté potatoes until softened.

-- Once potatoes are cooked add to the bottom of each muffin liner, lightly pressing down on them to cover.
+- Once potatoes are cooked add to the bottom of each muffin liner.
 A tablespoon of potatoes is usually enough.

 - Divide the sausage, green onion (and green chile if you’re using it) evenly among the cups.